 At birth: baby needs help to soothe herself if upset and will often need help falling asleep and back to sleep on waking

 Around 3 months: baby is able to soothe herself (by actively looking to suck on fingers, thumb, paci, avoid stimulation by turning head away and staring into space) and fall asleep alone (although may need encouragement at first)

 So why the need for babies to struggle through the fourth trimester?

 Well, if you thought childbirth was one heck of a squeeze and a strain, can you imagine an extra 3 months of growth before getting started?
 Yeah, me neither.
 Those big brains of ours mean an early exit is the only way.

-I know, I know, you desperately want to know how to get a newborn to sleep in a bassinet instead of your arms and how to avoid baby waking up as you put her down.
+Learning how to get a newborn to sleep in a bassinet instead of your arms starts by understanding the sensations you’re trying to replicate.

 Calming & soothing sensations versus stimulating & irritating ones – sense by sense

 There’s almost zero light exposure in the womb.

 Low lighting, soft pastels and muted colors.

 Bright colors and bright lights can irritate but a newborn will enjoy looking at shapes and contrasting images (particularly faces) while learning to focus.